20kdc/c3ds-projects/python/kc3dsbpy/HELP.md

 ### Rendering

+Template: The template controls image sizes and age scaling.
+This is here so if someone needs to crowbar in a new template, they can.

 BMP: Outputs `CAxxxx.bmp` files, for use with QuickNorn or SpriteBuilder

 Genus: Controls which genus is being rendered.

-Breed Slot: Controls which breed slot is being rendered.
+Slot: Controls which breed slot is being rendered.

 Sexes: Controls which sexes are rendered.

 Ages: Controls which ages are rendered.
+Each digit in this text is a single age.
+Beware: Templates don't universally support all ages.

+Pixels Per Unit: This is essentially the mapping from Blender Units to pixels.
+You can test this using Setup Frame.

 Render: Renders the breed as selected above.
 Note that conversion to C16 is *not* performed by this button, only PNG and BMP.

 Renders are saved to subdirectories of your render output directory.

+Mode: Arbitrary text.
+You can use this field to quickly control VisScripts/etc.

 ### PNG to C16